10 Pet Lizards That Don’t Need to Eat Live Food

 - Romaine lettuce

-Iguana Species in Captivity
+Iguana Species That Make Good Pets and Can Be Kept in Captivity

 - Green iguana.
 These lizards are extremely popular and easy to find, although they have advanced care requirements like most iguanas.
 They should only be fed plants.

 - Ctenosaura species.
 Members of this group are uncommon to rare, often wild-caught, and the most popular species is the spiny-tailed iguana.
 They are omnivorous but eat mostly plants.

 - Cuban rock iguana.
 These are primarily herbivorous reptiles with similar care requirements as green iguanas.
 They can occasionally be fed insects.

 - Rhinoceros iguana.
 Just like the similarly large green iguanas, they should be fed a strict vegetarian diet.

 - Desert iguana.
 These small iguanas are not regularly available.
 While they consume only a small amount of insects in the wild, they fare best on a vegetarian diet in captivity.

 - Natural habitat: The islands of New Caledonia.